2C Lewis Hall

 In collaboration with Dr. Ahsan Mian and his students in the Dept. of Mechanical Engineering, I am studying the biomechanics of the socket at the base of the filiform mechanosensory hairs.
 Although the stimulus-response characteristics of the receptor hairs have been studied previously, the structure of the socket at the hair base has not been characterized in terms of deformation and stress transfers.
 The movie below is a simulation of the deflection of the hair socket generated with a finite element analysis model developed by Kanishka Joshi as part of his Masters Thesis research in Dr. Mian’s lab.

-Ogawa H and Miller JP (in press) In vivo Ca2+ Imaging of Neuronal Activity.
+Ogawa H and Miller JP (2013) In vivo Ca2+ Imaging of Neuronal Activity.
 In Advanced Methods in Neuroethological Research, H. Ogawa and K.O.
-Oka (Eds.), Springer, Japan.
+Oka (Eds.), Springer, Japan, pp. 71-87.

 Heys JJ, Rajaraman PK, Gedeon T and Miller JP (2012) A Model of Filiform Hair Distribution on the Cricket Cercus.
 PLoS ONE 7(10): e46588. doi:10.1371/ journal.pone.0046588